 - Dark Energy, Dark Matter as Focal Points of Dark Matter (FPDMs), and Normal Matter

 An essential concept within this theory is understanding energies with states of mind that convert from one form into another.
-The conversion of energies occurs through interaction and relationship, thus transforming states of mind associated with different substrate intelligence.
+The conversion of energies occurs through interaction and relationships.
+Thus transforming states of mind associated with different substrate intelligence.

 Approximately 68% of the Universe is dark energy.
 Dark matter makes up about 27%.
 The rest that includes everything in the world of appearances is normal matter.
 Accordingly, normal matter adds up to less than 5% of the Universe.
 In classical physics and general chemistry, matter is any substance with mass and takes up space by having volume.
 Dark matter, dark energy, and distribution in space are inferred from observations of normal matter using physics's known laws with discrepancies of motion.
 Under the influence of its gravity, the motion calculated for normal matter does not agree with its observed motion.
 This discrepancy can be explained through the Universe/consciousness concept and fundamental elements of this transdisciplinary theory.